 HABITAT: United Nations Conference on Human Settlements - Wisdom Keepers I

 The United Nations Conference on Human Settlements, also known as Habitat I, was the first major United Nations conference where the global community met to discuss the growing challenges of urbanization, the accelerating human migration from rural to urban areas, urban problems including clean water, sanitation, poverty and homelessness, as well as the emergent field of sustainable urban design – issues just as pressing today as they were over three decades ago.
-Mrs. Strong organized the first "Wisdom Keepers” a platform created for children and youth to address prevalent global issues at the United Nations Plenary; Mother Teresa co-convened the conference at Mrs. Strong’s invitation.
-Guest participants included -Vandana Shiva, Wangira Mathai, and Barbara Ward.
+Mrs. Strong organized the first "Wisdom Keepers” a platform created for children and youth to address prevalent global issues at the United Nations Plenary; Mother Teresa co-convened the conference at Mrs. Strong’s invitation and participants included Vandana Shiva, Wangari Maathai, and Barbara Ward.

 The UN Conference on Environment and Development - Earth Summit - Wisdom Keepers II Convocation - Sacred Earth Gathering

-In 1992, Mrs. Strong organized and chaired two parallel conferences to the Conference on Environment and Development (UNCED) (also known as the Earth Summit), entitled, “the Sacred Earth Gathering” and “the Wisdom Keepers Convocation” in Rio de Janeiro, Brazil.
+In 1992, Mrs. Strong organized and chaired two conferences during the United Nations Conference on Environment and Development (UNCED), also known as the Earth Summit, entitled, “the Sacred Earth Gathering” and “the Wisdom Keepers Convocation” in Rio de Janeiro, Brazil.
 Participants of the Sacred Earth Gathering formulated the “Declaration of the Sacred Earth Gathering” which was presented to the Heads of State on the opening day of the official conference.
-She also launched the Earth Restoration Corps (ERC), a global environmental- educational training program she founded, designed to train young adults in ecosystem restoration and green livelihoods.
+She also launched the Earth Restoration Corps (ERC), a global environmental educational training program she founded, designed to train young adults in ecosystem restoration and green livelihoods.

 Excerpt from Maurice Strong’s Opening Statement Rio 92 – June 3: